The Best Impressionist Paintings

 BEST MODERN ART

 The founder-members of Impressionism developed in different ways.
 Monet, Sisley, and to a lesser extent Pissarro, remained the principal exponents of outdoor landscape painting.
 Monet, in particular, devoted his life to the portrayal of light on canvas, focusing on a number of favourite themes (haystacks, Rouen Cathedral, Water-Lilies).
+For more about the styles involved, see: Characteristics of Impressionist Painting 1870-1910.
 Meantime, Renoir turned increasingly to studio work, while Degas and Cezanne pursued more independent agendas.
 All, except for Sisley, painted a number of exceptional portraits and self-portraits.
 (See: Impressionist Painting Developments.)

 In all, the Impressionists held eight exhibitions in Paris during the 12-year period 1874-86.
 (See: Impressionist Exhibitions in Paris.)
 Despite the artistic success of the group, it fails to attract sufficient numbers of buyers.
 Only the efforts of wealthy artist-collectors (Bazille, Caillebotte, Samuel Courtauld), individual French patrons (Victor Choquet) and dealers (Paul Durand-Ruel), kept members of the group afloat until the arrival of American collectors during the 1890s.
 Later Parisian collectors of Impressionist paintings included Ambroise Vollard (1866-1939), Paul Rosenberg (1881-1959) and Paul Guillaume (1891-1934).